- Some of our readers have reported having issues when trying to watch 360-degree videos on YouTube, some may be related to the browser.

-- Now you can click About Google Chrome to open the page in the shot below.
+- Now, click About Google Chrome to open the page in the shot below.

 - Chrome will check for and install updates.
-When it has updated, you can press a Relaunch button to restart the browser.
+You can press a Relaunch button to restart the browser when it has updated.

-- If the Control Panel is in Category view, you should press the View by button at the top right and select Large icons.
+- If the Control Panel is in Category view, press the View by button at the top right and select Large icons.

 - Press the Change settings button there to open a Display Adapter Troubleshooter window.